kerberos-io/deployment/README.md

 - AWS provides EKS (Elastic Kubernetes Service) which integrates with services like S3 for object storage, EC2 for compute instances, IAM for access management, CloudWatch for monitoring, and RDS for managed databases.
 - GCP provides GKE (Google Kubernetes Engine) which utilizes Google Cloud Storage for object storage, Compute Engine for virtual machines, IAM for access control, Stackdriver for monitoring and logging, and Cloud SQL for managed databases.
 - Azure provides AKS (Azure Kubernetes Service) which works with Azure Blob Storage for object storage, Virtual Machines for compute resources, Azure Active Directory for identity management, Azure Monitor for monitoring and diagnostics, and Azure SQL Database for managed relational databases.

+### Purpose of a Managed Deployment

+The primary objective of maintaining a managed, public-facing deployment is to centralize multiple edge deployments through a unified interface.
+Typically, edge deployments are distributed across various environments such as hospitals, retail stores, and factories.
+These edge deployments are inherently secure and non-public facing, preventing direct internet access to these environments.
+To address this challenge, we operate a managed, public-facing environment that consolidates all recordings, live camera views, and permissions into a single, cohesive platform.

 ![Managed deployment](./assets/images/deployment-managed.svg)